-Figure C5: List of latch parts.
+Figure C3: List of latch parts.

-Figure C6: View of base leg.
+Figure C4: View of base leg.

-5. With the base firmly held down and each latch handle closed, replace the latch pins removed in Step 1.
+4. Replace latch pins.
+With the base firmly held down and each latch handle closed, replace the latch pins removed in Step 1.

 NOTICE: Verify latch tension each time the Companion base is placed in a truck, and periodically before towing.